-Note: This article was first published on June 24, 2018 and is being republished on November 14, 2018, Jawaharlal Nehru’s birth anniversary.
+Note: This article was first published on June 24, 2018 and is being republished on May 27, 2020, Jawaharlal Nehru’s death anniversary.

 The legacy of Jawaharlal Nehru, India’s first and longest-serving prime minister, has come under a systematic assault under the Narendra Modi government.
 The attack has been multi-faceted, ranging from an unsubstantiated revision of history to the spreading of disparaging myths and lies.